-Section 306(b)(2)(B)(ii)(I) of the Federal Food, Drug, and Cosmetic Act ("FD&C Act" or "the Act") (21 U.S.C. § 335a(b)(2)(B)(ii)(I)) permits FDA to debar an individual if it finds that the individual has been convicted of a felony under Federal law which involves bribery, payment of illegal gratuities, fraud, perjury, false statement, racketeering, blackmail, extortion, falsification or destruction of records, or interference with, obstruction of an investigation into, or prosecution of, any criminal offense, and it finds, on the basis of the conviction and other information, that such individual has demonstrated a pattern of conduct sufficient to find that there is reason to believe the individual may violate requirements under the Act relating to drug products.
-The conduct that forms the basis of your conviction occurred in the course of your profession, the practice of nursing.
-In the course of this practice, you had legal and professional obligations to ensure that you kept accurate medical records for each patient and to ensure that you submitted accurate claims for services you provided.
-Instead, you signed patient assessment forms falsely certifying that Medicare beneficiaries were in need of home health services that were medically unnecessary, and you submitted false weekly visit/time records.
-In addition, you prepared false "Skilled Nursing Progress Note[s]" stating that you had injected two Medicare beneficiaries with insulin when you had not done so.
-You also submitted and caused the submission of false and fraudulent claims to Medicare.
-You engaged in this conduct repeatedly over a period of almost two years.
-Your convictions indicate that you knowingly and willingly disregarded your legal and professional obligations to keep accurate medical records and to submit accurate claims for your services.
-Having considered the conduct that forms the basis of your conviction and the fact that this conduct occurred in the course of your profession and showed a disregard of the obligations of your profession, FDA finds that you have demonstrated a pattern of conduct sufficient to find that there is reason to believe that, if you were to provide services to a person that has an approved or pending drug application, you may violate requirements under the Act relating to drug products.
-Accordingly, the Agency finds that your are subject to debarment under section 306(b)(2)(B)(ii)(I).
+Section 306(b)(2)(B)(ii)(I) of the Federal Food, Drug, and Cosmetic Act ("FD&C Act" or "the Act") (21 U.S.C. § 335a(b)(2)(B)(ii)(I)) permits FDA to debar an individual if it finds that the individual has been convicted of a felony under Federal law which involves bribery, payment of illegal gratuities, fraud, perjury, false statement, racketeering, blackmail, extortion, falsification or destruction of records, or interference with, obstruction of an investigation into, or prosecution of, any criminal offense, and it finds, on the basis of the conviction and other information, that such individual has demonstrated a pattern of conduct sufficient to find that there is reason to believe the individual may violate requirements under the FD&C Act relating to drug products.

+The conduct that forms the basis of your convictions occurred in the course of your profession, the practice of nursing.
+In the course of this practice, you had legal and professional obligations to ensure that you submitted accurate medical claims for services you provided, as well as to ensure that you provided the appropriate drug products to your patients.
+Instead, you submitted and caused to be submitted false weekly visit/time record sheets and false daily blood sugar/insulin log sheets.
+You engaged in this conduct repeatedly over a period of more than two years.
+Your convictions indicate that you knowingly and willfully disregarded your legal and professional obligations to keep accurate medical records and to submit accurate claims for the services you provided.

+Having considered the conduct that forms the basis of your conviction and the fact that this conduct occurred in the course of your profession and showed a disregard for the obligations of your profession and the law, FDA finds that you have demonstrated a pattern of conduct sufficient to find that there is reason to believe that, if you were to provide services to a person that has an approved or pending drug application, you may violate requirements under the Act relating to drug products.
+Accordingly, the Agency finds that you are subject to debarment under section 306(b)(2)(B)(ii)(I).

-The maximum period of debarment for each offense under section 306(c)(2)(A)(iii) of the Act (21 U.S.C. § 335a(c)(2)(A)(iii)) is five years, and the Agency may determine whether debarment periods should run concurrently or consecutively in the case of a person debarred for multiple offenses.
+The maximum period of debarment for each offense under section 306(c)(2)(A)(iii) of the Act (21 U.S.C. § 335a(c)(2)(A)(iii)) is five years, and the Agency may determine whether debarment periods shall run concurrently or consecutively in the case of a person debarred for multiple offenses.
 Section 306(c)(3) of the Act (21 U.S.C. § 335a(c)(3)) provides six factors to be considered by the Agency in determining the appropriateness and length of your debarment.
 The factors applicable here include: (1) nature and seriousness of the offense involved, (2) nature and extent of management participation in this offense, (3) nature and extent of voluntary steps to mitigate the impact on the public and (4) prior convictions under the Act or involving matters within the jurisdiction of FDA.